Tips for students entering Cornell

 Ithaca has its very own, very small airport called Ithaca Tompkins Regional Airport (ITH).
 The proximity of ITH is highly convenient, but its small size and small planes often mean delays, particularly in the winter.
 Other nearby airports include Elmira/Corning Regional Airport (30min away) and Syracuse Hancock International Airport (SYR), about an hour away.

-The local community college has a great summary of regional transportation options by bus and train here.
+Cornell Cooperative Extension has a great summary of regional transportation options.

 Ithaca is also driving distance to some great places to visit like Toronto, Albany, and the Adirondack Mountains!
 The topography of upstate New York is very picturesque, so a weekend driving trip is a great idea in the fall, spring and summer.
 But don’t drive across the state if it’s snowing!